 Iswaran not appealing 12-month jail sentence, apologises to all Singaporeans

-S Iswaran apologised to all Singaporeans and said he accepted that what he did as a minister was "wrong under Section 165".
+"I accept that as a Minister what I did was wrong under Section 165," said Iswaran.

-SINGAPORE: Former Singapore transport minister S Iswaran is not appealing his 12 months' jail sentence after being convicted of five offences, he said in a statement on Facebook on Monday (Oct 7).
+SINGAPORE: Former Singapore transport minister S Iswaran is not appealing his 12-month jail sentence after being convicted of five offences, he said in a statement on Facebook on Monday (Oct 7).

 "I will not be appealing the sentence handed down by the court," he wrote.